adfaure/adfaure.github.io/content/Blog/nixops-on-vultr.md

 +++
 title = "Nixops on Vultr"
 date = 2018-10-23
-tags = ["nixOS", "nixops"]
-categories = ["nixOS", "nixops"] featured = false
+description = """This post describes how to set up a NixOS on vultr, and manage the instance with nixops.""" tags = ["nixOS", "nixops"] categories = ["nixOS", "nixops"] featured = false
 +++

 ## Summary

-**This post describes how to set up a NixOS on vultr, and manage the instance with nixops.**

 **Requirements:**